-How to invest in yourself?
+How do you invest in yourself?

-You’ll find here 25 different ideas to better your future.
+Below are 25 different ideas to better your future.

 But first, what does investing in yourself mean?

 Investing resources today to improve the quality of your life in the future.

 As far as personal resources, two in particular come to mind: